Last Updated: February 2024

 - Customer Support – You’ll need a platform with a support system that is available 24/7, through multiple channels.

-- Scalability – The platform should be able to grow with your company.
+- Scalability –As you grow, the platform should be able to grow with your company.

 - Plugins and Integrations – An e-commerce platform should support a variety of services and third-party tools that you can use to expand your eCommerce business.

-- Search Engine Optimization (SEO) features – The platform should help you in ensuring that your products appear in front of the right people.
+- Search Engine Optimization (SEO) features – Assist you in ensuring that your products appear in front of the right people.

 - Security – High-level security should be a top priority for any website.

-These are the fundamental requirements that all online store owners must bear in mind.
-With that said, let’s get started with our Shopify or WooCommerce comparison.
+These are the fundamental requirements that you must bear in mind.
+With that said, let’s get started with our WooCommerce vs Shopify comparison.

 For eCommerce website owners, the cost is frequently the most important consideration.
 You should also think about the cost of plugins and add-ons, which can add recurring fees to your store.

 Shopify provides excellent value for money.
 The basic package includes a wide range of features, such as unlimited product listings, 24/7 support, discount codes, and abandoned cart email automation.
 This is sufficient to get the store and products up and running.

 You can select from several tiered plans based on the features and levels of service that your website requires.
 Plans range from $29 to over $200 per month.